Editor’s note: This post was updated on 1 February 2023 to include information about three additional Rust IDEs.

 VS Code also comes with Git support out of the box, which is useful for maintaining different versions of your project.
 Other VCS plugins can also be found on VS Code’s extensions marketplace.

-While similar to editors like Atom in terms of features, unlike Atom, VS Code is known for being fast and rarely causing lags when performing activities like searching and switching files.
+While similar to editors like Atom in terms of features, VS Code is known for being fast and rarely causing lags when performing activities like searching and switching files.
 Another editor that is highly performant is Sublime Text, which we’ll talk about below.

 Compared to editors like Vim and Emacs, VS Code is easy to set up and use.
 Since it was designed as a code editor, it doesn’t come with as many features as a standard IDE; nonetheless, it is highly extensible and its collection of features is impressive.